YouTube Auto-Dubbing: Now Available to All Creators

-In this article, I’ll walk you through what YouTube multi-language audio tracks are, how auto-dubbing works, the key differences between the two, and which option makes the most sense for you depending on your goals.
+But hang on a second – auto-dubbing and multi-language audio tracks?
+They sound pretty much the same, and yes, it’s indeed a bit confusing.
+So in this article, I’ll walk you through what both tools are, how they work, the key differences between the two, and which option makes the most sense for you depending on your goals.

 Why YouTube Is Expanding Language Options